 Organic social media tactics are a great way to connect with and engage those who are already fans of your brand, but you need to incorporate social ads in your marketing plan if you want to reach a whole new audience.
 Let’s walk through everything that social ads can do to give your local business a boost with the consumers who matter most to you.

 As I mentioned above, not all social media marketing serves the same purpose.
 Organic social media allows you to take advantage of free features on social media.
 This includes establishing a profile for your business and sharing posts with your fans and followers.

 So why social media ads, if you can market your business on a platform like Facebook or Instagram for free?
 Well, it’s because social ads take things a step further.
 These are an opportunity for you to reach out to new consumers, namely those who don’t already follow your brand.

 The great thing about social media advertising is that these platforms allow you to get super specific about the audiences you’d like to target.
 By analyzing your existing fan base, Facebook and Instagram can help you direct your advertising at other consumers with similar profiles based on the demographics that matter most to your business model “ think age, gender, location, industry, or job title.

 Do social ads work for local businesses?

 Local businesses have a very specific segment of the population that they’re trying to reach.
 They want to engage with people who are in their community but aren’t yet familiar with their brand.

-Paid advertising, however, allows you to get your name in front of new audiences more frequently.
-It’s a well-known marketing tenet that a person must see a brand’s name at least seven times before they consider doing business with them, so the more frequently you can place your business’s name in your local audience’s field of vision – via their Facebook or Instagram feeds – the more likely they are to move more quickly down the funnel towards becoming a full-fledged customer.
+Paid advertising, like Facebook advertising, however, allows you to get your name in front of new audiences more frequently.
+It’s a well-known marketing tenet that a person must see a brand’s name at least seven times before they consider doing business with them, so the more frequently you can place your business’s name in your local audience’s field of vision–via their Facebook or Instagram feeds–the more likely they are to move more quickly down the funnel towards becoming a full-fledged customer.